GregXD/conflict-events-tagger/README.md

 ## Acknowledgments

-- OpenAI for providing the GPT model
+- Various events tagging organizations for providing a framework for the experiment
 - Cohere for their NLP capabilities
 - Streamlit for the web application framework
 - Folium and Plotly for data visualization